ycpcs/cs320-spring2019/assign/assign02.md

 * Learn a new programming environment, e.g. C#, .NET, and MS Visual Studio; Android and IntelliJ; Python, PyCharm, and Pygame
-* Learn a new programming language, e.g., Clojure, Scala, Erlang and write a nontrivial program in that language
+* Learn a new programming language, e.g., Clojure, Scala, Erlang and write a non-trivial program in that language
-* Learn about Javascript and AJAX for rich web client interfaces, develop a web application
+* Learn about JavaScript (JS) and AJAX for rich web client interfaces, develop a web application.
+Thee are many forms of JS from which to choose
 * Try developing your own website using Grails or Ruby on Rails
 * Learn about programming embedded systems and hardware interfacing, e.g., AVR, Arduino, and then use it in a hardware project (a data logger, robot, etc.)
+* Contact the Radio Telescope team and learn how to develop in the languages, platforms, and tools, they are using for that project.
+This would prepare you to work on that project when you reach CS481/CS482 - Senior Design I and II.
+* Learn how to deploy and host a website through Amazon Web Services (AWS)

 These are just examples: I encourage you to be creative and think of something that interests you personally.
 The most important